wimsio/plutus-pioneer-program/code/week07/README.md

 ## State Machines

 A state machine is basically a system that reacts to inputs by transitioning to other states, it is represented as a directed graph which transitions state.
-Eg. in our diagram for the Alice/Bob game
+Eg. in our diagram for the Alice/Bob game all the nodes (boxes) represent states and the arrows are the transitions.

 ```
              ______              __________